MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ### What happens to shared data?

 Data shared with a user by another user appears in the **Shared with me** folder.
-Data owned by a user appears in the user’s designated destination folder.
+Data owned by a user appears in the user's designated destination folder.

 ### What about notifications?